-Responding to Distressed Behaviour (full day)
+Responding to distressed behaviour (full day)

-Understanding Dementia and Delirium (half day)
+Understanding dementia and delirium (half day)

 Learners will find out about delirium and the symptoms associated with, it as well as understanding the difference between dementia and delirium.
 The course will explain how to support people experiencing delirium in primary and secondary care which learners can apply to practice.

-Dementia and Hearing Loss (half day)
+Dementia and hearing loss (half day)

 Hearing loss can be more common as people get older.
 For a person with dementia, this can cause extra problems.
 This course aims to provide information about dementia, hearing loss and deafness and to improve knowledge and understanding of how to support people and improve communication and quality of life.

-Supporting People with Advanced Dementia (half day)
+Supporting people with advanced dementia (half day)